-We are sometimes asked how Facebook engagement (reactions, comments and shares) are translated into reach and traffic on the publisher’s site.
-The answer is easy, based on clear results from data.
+We will show how the Facebook engagement (reactions, comments and shares) corresponds to link click patterns, and further to reach and traffic on the publisher’s site.

 High Facebook engagement means high Facebook reach.
 More engagement means more traffic to the publisher’s site.

-Here are some results from case studies on Nordic general news publishers.
-The correlation is always positive.
+Here are our results from case studies on Nordic general news publishers.

-On the scale from -1 to 1, where -1 implies perfectly opposite directions and 1 perfect similarity, Facebook referrals’ and all traffic to the publishers’ site in our sample publisher’s traffic is as high as 0.8.
+Facebook referrals’ growth predicts all web traffics’ growth.
+The correlation between all web traffic and Facebook referrals is very high, which means that when one of them goes up or down, the other almost always does the same.
+On the scale from -1 to 1, where -1 implies perfectly opposite directions and 1 perfect similarity, Facebook referrals’ and all traffic to the publishers’ site in our sample publisher’s traffic is 0.8.

 What does this mean?

-Facebook engagement, reach and link click patterns reflect each other.
+Facebook engagement, reach and link click patterns reflect each other closely.

 Facebook is not only taking its toll on news publishing – it leads your readers to your content.
 It provides visibility and possibilities to build new forms of audience engagement, which can be very inspiring if you are curious to experiment new techniques in light of data.